Governance & compliance

 The Executive Committee is responsible for the day-to-day management of Apax Partners worldwide.
 It meets on a monthly basis to discuss matters of strategic importance for the global organisation.
 It is also responsible for setting standards on remuneration and recruitment and oversees the governance of the firm in each of the countries in which it operates.

 Andrew Sillitoe is co-CEO of Apax Partners and a Partner in the Tech & Telco team.
-Andrew is also a member of the Executive, Investment, Approval, Portfolio Review and Exit Committees.
+Andrew is also a member of the Executive and Investment Committees.
 He has been based in London since joining the firm in 1998 and has focused on the technology & telecommunications sectors in that time.
-Andrew has been involved in a number of deals, including King, Orange, TIVIT, TDC, Intelsat and Inmarsat.
+Andrew has been involved in a number of deals, including Inmarsat, Intelsat, King, Orange, TDC, TIVIT and Unilabs.

 Prior to joining Apax Partners, Andrew was a consultant at LEK where he advised clients on acquisitions in a number of sectors.

-Prior to joining Apax Partners in 2006, Mitch was the President and CEO of Orbitz Worldwide, a subsidiary of Travelport, between 2005 and 2006 and was the Executive Vice President and Chief Operating Officer of priceline.com between 2001 and 2005.
+Prior to joining Apax Partners in 2006, Mitch was the President and CEO of Orbitz Worldwide between 2005 and 2006 and was the Executive Vice President and Chief Operating Officer of priceline.com between 2001 and 2005.

 Mitch is a graduate of Vassar College where he received a BA in Political Science.
 He also has an MBA from Harvard Business School.

-Below the Executive Committee are a further four sub-committees that oversee the investment process from initial idea through due diligence and throughout the life of the investment to its eventual exit.
-At every stage in the process, the investment is subject to a rigorous process of scrutiny by these committees.
+Below the Executive Committee is the Investment Committee that oversees the investment process from initial idea through due diligence and throughout the life of the investment to its eventual exit.
+At every stage in the process, the investment is subject to a rigorous process of scrutiny by the committee.